diazdc/diazdc-pfb2019/Pandas.md

 <br/>

-## A breif word on vectorization
+## A brief word on vectorization

-**Pandas, like R, works most efficiently with vectorized operations**
+**Pandas, like R, works most efficiently with vectorized operations**<br/>
 <br/>
 This topic can get quite complicated, so here's what you need to know:
 The most efficent way to perform operations is across entire rows or columns (vectors), rather than each individual units.

-Rather that looping through individual values (scalars), we _apply_ operations to a list
+Rather that looping through individual values (scalars), we _apply_ operations to arrays (referred to a vectors when processed as a single unit).
+An array in Python is es

 If you frequently work dataframes or matricies, please consider reading this [article](https://engineering.upside.com/a-beginners-guide-to-optimizing-pandas-code-for-speed-c09ef2c6a4d6).